TERITORI/teritori-chain/testnet/teritori-testnet-v2/README.md

 teritorid keys add <YOUR_KEY>
  ```

- You can also you `--recover` flag to use an already existed key (but we recommend for security reason to use one key per chain to avoid total loss of funds in case one key is missing)
+ You can also use `--recover` flag to retrieve an already existed key (but we recommend for security reason to use one key per chain to avoid total loss of funds in case one key is missing)

 Join our [Discord](https://discord.gg/teritori) and request fund on the `Faucet` channel using this command:
 ```shell